angelromarco04/MyNotes/Programming/Patterns/data/State.md

 ## Description

-Allows to modify the behaviour
+Allows to modify the behaviour of an object depending on a internal state.

 ## Characteristics